JustinLamMSFT/microsoft/security/business/identity-access/azure-active-directory-pricing.md

  |

-Event logging and reporting
+Automated user provisioning to software as a service (SaaS) apps

  |

-Event logging and reporting
+Automated user provisioning to software as a service (SaaS) apps

  |

-Event logging and reporting

- |

-Event logging and reporting

- |
-|

-Basic security and usage reports

- |

-Basic security and usage reports

- |

-Basic security and usage reports

- |

-Basic security and usage reports

- |

-Basic security and usage reports

- |
-|

-Advanced security and usage reports

- |

-Advanced security and usage reports

- |

-Advanced security and usage reports

- |

-Advanced security and usage reports

- |

-Advanced security and usage reports

- |
-|

-Toggle visibility of 13 table rows below

-Identity governance

- |

-Identity governance

- |

-Identity governance

- |

-Identity governance

- |

-Identity governance

- |
-|

- Automated user provisioning to SaaS apps

- |

- Automated user provisioning to SaaS apps

- |

- Automated user provisioning to SaaS apps

- |

- Automated user provisioning to SaaS apps

- |

- Automated user provisioning to SaaS apps
+Automated user provisioning to software as a service (SaaS) apps

  |
 |